-The Party’s two co-leaders and number one and two on the Alliance List are Party President and Auckland union organiser Jill Ovens, who is contesting the Manukau East seat, and local government union organiser Paul Piesse, from Christchurch.
+The Party’s two co-leaders and number one and two on the Alliance List are Party President and Auckland union organiser Jill Ovens, who is contesting the Manukau East seat in South Auckland, and local government union organiser Paul Piesse, from Christchurch.

 Ms Ovens, who represents low-paid workers in her union work as a senior organiser for the Service and Food Workers Union, says it is time working people had a share in the much heralded economic prosperity.

 “Economists talk about increases in productivity, but these have come on the backs of workers.
-The constant restructuring of the past 21 years has meant only that workers have to work harder and to work longer hours to make ends meet.”
+The constant restructuring of the past 21 years has meant only that workers have to work harder and to work longer hours in insecure jobs to make ends meet.”

 She says unemployment may have dropped, but far too many jobs are part-time or casual, and the gap between rich and poor has widened significantly.

 Mr Piesse was a public servant for 10 years and has spent the rest of his working life as a union organiser.
 He was secretary of the Stores/Packers Union which amalgamated into the National Distribution Union where he stayed another three years before going to work for the Southern Local Government Union 14 years ago.